 Note that there are a number of versions of this product on the market.
 You want to be sure to get the MW41NF-2AOFUS1 model as this has the most band support, meaning it will work in more locations around the world.

-Battery life is OK if not great a 6 hours, and there’s no built in screen.
+Battery life is OK if not great 6 hours, and there’s no built-in screen.
 However, there is an app which you can use to manage the device from your smartphone.

 For the local WiFi network, it supports up to WiFi 4 and 2.4Ghz networks only.